nehrin/xmlExtractor/README.md

 Regards,
 Ivan

 Created a REST API that is parsing the xml to create expense and reservation for the user.
+<b>Instruction</b>

+Please download the code and run it in visual studio 2017 if possible.

 Please make sure you have the Rest API running first before making any calls.

 <b>Usage:</b>